infusephp/framework/README.md

 ### apache

-An .htaccess file is already included in the `/app` directory for url rewrites.
+A .htaccess file is already included in the `/app` directory for url rewrites.
 You must also make sure that you `DocumentRoot` points to `{FRAMEWORK_PATH}/app`.

 ### Installer